gnosisguild/zodiac-module-reality/docs/setup_guide.md

 # SafeSnap Setup Guide

-This guide shows how to setup the DAO module with a Gnosis Safe on the Rinkeby testnetwork.
+This guide shows how to setup the Reality module with a Gnosis Safe on the Rinkeby testnetwork.
 It will use [Realitio](https://realit.io/) and can be used with [Snapshot](https://snapshot.org/).

 For more information on SafeSnap please refer to the [Gnosis blog](https://blog.gnosis.pm/ea67eb95c34f).

 ## Prerequisites

 To start the process you need to create a Safe on the Rinkeby test network (e.g. via https://rinkeby.gnosis-safe.io).
 This Safe will represent the DAO and hold all the assets (e.g. tokens and collectibles).
-A Safe transaction is required to setup the DAO module.
+A Safe transaction is required to setup the Reality module.

 For the hardhat tasks to work the environment needs to be properly configured.
 See the [sample env file](../.env.sample) for more information.